Obtaining a Texas Liquor License

 Also, the comptroller will refuse to sign off on the L-Cert if an officer of the applicant entity has delinquent taxes owed to the state, even if the taxes are owed by a different, unrelated entity with the same officer.

 The timing in which the L-Cert should be submitted is also important and varies depending on location.
-Some cities require that the county to sign off before the city will sign the L-Cert form.
-For example, the City of Dallas requires that Dallas County sign before it will consider a signing a TABC application.
+Some cities require the county to sign off before the city will sign the L-Cert form.
+For example, the City of Dallas requires that Dallas County sign before it will consider signing a TABC application.
 Conversely, many counties – such as Tarrant County – require that the city sign off before it will.
-Some cities even require that both the county & comptroller sign off on an application before the city will sign the L-Cert.
+Some cities even require that both the county and comptroller sign off on an application before the city will sign the L-Cert.
 Most cities have their own application processes that need to be completed before they will consider signing off on a TABC application.

-This article only provides a high level overview of just some of the code provisions, rules and ordinances that need to be considered when a business enters the alcoholic beverage industry in Texas.
+This article only provides an overview of just some of the code provisions, rules and ordinances that need to be considered when a business enters the alcoholic beverage industry in Texas.
 There are also publication notices, required signage, best practices to avoid a comptroller audit, checking for tier violations, requirements to qualify for the Safe Harbor Defense, written alcohol policies that need to be adopted, ensuring the business is correctly structured, applying for a sales tax permit, etc. that need to be addressed when applying for a Texas liquor license.
-The information in this article is for informational purposes only and should not taken as legal advice.
+The information in this article is for informational purposes only and should not be taken as legal advice.

 Our expert TABC law attorneys and consultants have over 85-years combined experience handling TABC related cases, and as a result we are intimately familiar with the TABC application processes, municipal application requirements and issues businesses commonly deal with when entering the alcohol industry.
 We can efficiently handle the complex liquor licensing process for you and help limit the time it takes to get your business up and running.
 We also regularly assist other Texas licensing services when a situation comes up that they’re not sure how to handle.
 Our TABC consultants and attorneys work closely with restaurants, bars, private clubs, and breweries in Dallas, Fort Worth, Arlington, Houston and throughout Texas; and we help our clients ensure they operate in compliance with the TABC Code and Rules.